 To keep the course simple, you’ll focus on training on a simple mode.
 If you speed through everything, you can either keep deploying more more clouds (gotta catch ‘em all) or try training a more complex, more realistic model doing feature preprocessing (like GitHub issue classification).

 Note: Accounts will be provided for Google’s and Microsoft’s cloud, but users of other clouds will have to use their own accounts.

-Francesca Lazzeri is Senior Machine Learning Scientist on the cloud developer advocacy team at Microsoft.
-Francesca has multiple years of experience as a data scientist and data-driven business strategy expert; she is passionate about innovations in big data technologies and the applications of machine learning–based solutions to real-world problems.
-Her work on these issues covers a wide range of industries, including energy, oil and gas, retail, aerospace, healthcare, and professional services.
-Previously, she was a research fellow in business economics at Harvard Business School, where she performed statistical and econometric analysis within the Technology and Operations Management Unit and worked on multiple patent data-driven projects to investigate and measure the impact of external knowledge networks on companies’ competitiveness and innovation.
-Francesca is currently a mentor for PhD and postdoc students at the Massachusetts Institute of Technology and enjoys speaking at academic and industry conferences to share her knowledge and passion for AI, machine learning, and coding.
+Francesca Lazzeri is a senior machine learning scientist at Microsoft on the cloud advocacy team and an expert in big data technology innovations and the applications of machine learning-based solutions to real-world problems.
+Her research has spanned the areas of machine learning, statistical modeling, time series econometrics and forecasting, and a range of industries—energy, oil and gas, retail, aerospace, healthcare, and professional services.
+Previously, she was a research fellow in business economics at Harvard Business School, where she performed statistical and econometric analysis within the technology and operations management unit.
+At Harvard, she worked on multiple patent, publication and social network data-driven projects to investigate and measure the impact of external knowledge networks on companies’ competitiveness and innovation.
+Francesca periodically teaches applied analytics and machine learning classes at universities and research institutions around the world.
+She’s a data science mentor for PhD and postdoc students at the Massachusetts Institute of Technology and speaker at academic and industry conferences—where she shares her knowledge and passion for AI, machine learning, and coding.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org